AUGUST 2025

 May

-Tuesday 6th Club Meeting 7pm N Domingo Baca Center - Program – Open – Computer Security, Refreshments Liz Johnson
+Tuesday 6th Club Meeting N Domingo Baca Center - Program –Will Clements and Joe Abbin on Ford transmissions.
+Refreshments Liz Johnson

-Sunday 18th Museum Car Show, 10am – 3pm featuring Lowriders
+Sunday 18th Museum Car Show, 10am – 3pm featuring Lowriders, breakfast in the area.

 June

-Tuesday 3rd Club Meeting 7pm N Domingo Baca Center – Gus Van de Velde & Anthony Wagner on Corrales Church History.
+Tuesday 3rd Club Meeting 7pm N Domingo Baca Center – Debbie Van de Velde on Corrales Church History.
 Refreshments Larry Bost.

 July